Captainlonate/leap_interview/README.md

 __HTML/CSS, React, and Node.js__

-My Leap (leaptodigital) Interview Answers.
+Not my Leap (leaptodigital) Interview Answers.
 100% and all tests pass.

 Couple of notes: